Skip to main content

 What to measure: When inspecting a used dozer, measure the track shoes, rollers, idlers, and sprockets.
 Most brands publish wear charts that show the acceptable dimensions and the point at which components need replacement.
 Your dealer can take these measurements, or a qualified inspector can do it during a pre-purchase inspection.

-The cost reality: If a dozer needs an undercarriage, you need to factor a significant expense into your purchase decision — on a D6-class machine, a full undercarriage replacement can run in the range of $35,000 to $55,000 or more depending on parts and dealer pricing.
-That is not a routine maintenance item — that is a major capital expense that should come directly off the asking price.
+The cost reality: If a dozer needs an undercarriage, you need to factor a significant expense into your purchase decision — on a D6-class machine, a full undercarriage replacement is commonly quoted in the range of $35,000 to $55,000 or more depending on parts and dealer pricing.
+Treat that as a general industry range, not a firm Canadian quote: most jobs get priced component by component (rollers, idlers, chains, shoes), and Canadian suppliers such as Undercarriage Warehouse Canada list those parts in Canadian dollars.
+Either way, it is not a routine maintenance item — it is a major capital expense that should come directly off the asking price.
 A dozer that needs an undercarriage is not the bargain the sticker price suggests.

 Inspection Checklist by Hour Range